 There is no overnight camping per se at Bill Baggs State Park, unless you come by boat.

-available at the Marina at the No Name Harbor on the Biscayne Bay side for $20 per boat.
+Overnight docking is available at the Marina at the No Name Harbor on the Biscayne Bay side for $20 per boat.
 Fee for boats entering the marina but not staying overnight is $2.

 Also at No Name Harbor is the Boater's Grill restaurant and the start of some of the walking/biking trails.